resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 ## Design approach

-Invirt's approach to form validation is based on general practices of how HTML forms should work, and common UX practices in application development.
-Below are some of the constraints and guiding principles for how we've implemented this on top of http4k.
+Invirt's approach to form validation is based on general practices of how HTML forms should work, and common UX principles.
+Below are some of the constraints and guiding principles for how Invirt implements these on top of http4k.

 #### Explicit, server-side validation
 Validation is an explicit step performed by the http4k handler, there's no "magic" and no annotations